AMillar1/AMillar_SEI_Project1_Minesweeper/README.md

 ## Getting Started
 The game is very simple.
 There are 8 mines lurking beneath the grid.
 Uncovering even one of them means instant defeat.
 The cells give clues however; each uncovered cell displays the number of adjacent (vertically, horizontally, _and_ diagonally) cells which contain a mine.
 Tread carefully, and you may be able to determine the location of every mine, and ensure you avoid stepping on them in the future!
+You can right/control click on a cell to '(un)flag' it.
+Clear all the empty cells and flag all the mines to win!

 **Click [here](https://amillar1.github.io/AMillar_SEI_Project1_Minesweeper/) to play!**